Consequences and Prevention

 Sometimes, You Get What You Pay For

-One contractor, an example of whose compaction work is shown just above, damaged many homes in a road reconstruction job along two suburban streets with over 200 adjacent homes.
+One contractor, an example of whose compaction work perpendicular to the street direction is shown above, damaged many homes in a road reconstruction job along two suburban streets with over 200 adjacent homes.
 Extensive supporting evidence of that damage1 and its cause was produced to the municipality and contractor in the course of litigation.
 The contractor, municipality and their paid "experts" repeatedly denied any responsibility for the pervasive damage, without providing any scientifically consistent alternative explanation for its widespread and sudden appearance in many homes.

 Nonetheless, that contractor continued to work for the same municipality repeatedly in the ensuing years, including after a major repair had to be done (and paid for by the municipality, see photo at right above) on that contractor's original damaging work, only a few years after the work was completed.
 The repair site was less than a hundred feet from the location of the compaction photo shown above.
 It was at one of several locations at which the original contractor had violated its own rules against pounding with an excavator bucket to break pavement.
 Another failure of the same general appearance occurred at the same intersection on April 3, 2017 (photo at left), also repaired at the cost of the municipality's taxpayers.

 A dispute between the contractor and the municipality itself, on still another job, reportedly lead to arbitration and came near to litigation.
-Even that did not stop the municipality from awarding a contract to that same contractor for work on a nearby frequently traveled and highly populated street immediately after the arbitration.
+Even that did not stop the municipality from awarding a contract to that same contractor for work on a nearby frequently traveled and highly populated street immediately after the arbitration.4 There was extensive damage documented along at least a portion of the path of this third job, involving both homes and property walls.
+As photos taken a few months prior to the start of the project show, most, if not all, of the damage documented was not pre-existing.

 Consequences of Vibration Damage